DreamCloud Mattress Overview

 DreamCloud manufactures one mattress, a hybrid made of six layers.
 The DreamCloud Mattress is 15 inches thick and rates 6.5, or medium-firm, on the 10-point firmness scale.
 In addition to mattresses, DreamCloud also sells bed frames, weighted blankets, sheet sets, mattress protectors, and pillows.

-The DreamCloud Mattress contains two comfort layers.
+The DreamCloud Mattress contains two comfort layers under a cashmere cover.
 The top comfort layer consists of a 1-inch layer of polyfill and a half-inch layer of polyfoam sewn together into a plush quilted Euro-top.
 Beneath that lies 1.5 inches of gel-infused memory foam.
-Next comes a 2.5-inch transitional layer of soft conventional foam.
+Next comes a 2.5-inch transitional layer of soft conventional polyfoam.
 The support core is comprised of 8 inches of pocketed coils with 1.5 inches of dense polyfoam beneath.

 This review focuses on our first-hand experience testing the performance of the DreamCloud Mattress and compares the mattress to similar popular hybrid mattresses.
 We’ll also discuss the DreamCloud Mattress’s construction, pricing, shipping, return, and warranty information.

 Table of Contents

 - Heavyweight sleepers.
 The DreamCloud’s construction, with 5.5 inches of comfort and transitional layering, provides the support and substance heavier sleepers need so they don’t sink through to the support core beneath.

 - Back sleepers.
 Our testing found the DreamCloud is a great choice for anyone who sleeps on their back.
 The bed’s firmness and lumbar support make it incredibly comfortable for back sleepers.